 Visit the historical city of Bahia

-In the morning visit historical city of Salvador (3 hours).
-During this city tour, we will spend a half day exploring the historic Salvador, with an emphasis on Pelourinho (old town) and the Mercado Modelo.
+In the morning visit the historical city of Salvador (3 hours).
+During this city tour, we will spend a half-day exploring the historic Salvador, with an emphasis on Pelourinho (old town) and the Mercado Modelo.
 From the hotel, we first go to the Barra lighthouse and take a short walk around the tower.
 Then we continue to the upper town of Salvador.
-On the way you will see the famous street "2 de Julho", the square Campo Grande, as well as the Castro-Alves theater.
-From the upper part, we enjoy a superb view on the lower parts of the city and the sea!
-We cross the old colonial-style streets, visit the cathedral, the church of St. Francis and of course the old town around the Pelourinho.
+On the way, you will see the famous street “2 de Julho”, the square Campo Grande, as well as the Castro-Alves theater.
+From the upper part, we enjoy a superb view of the lower parts of the city and the sea!
+We cross the old colonial-style streets, visit the cathedral, the church of St. Francis, and of course the old town around the Pelourinho.
 These magnificent buildings were created in the 17th and 18th centuries and were declared World Cultural Heritage by UNESCO in 1985.
-09:00 - 12:00 no meals.
+09:00 – 12:00 no meals.
 The afternoon is free

 Panoramic tour of the beach

 In this tour, we will show you Salvador from the panorama.
 Head to the suburbs, along with the Fonte Nova football stadium, the Americo Simas tunnel to the Monte Serrat fortress and the Itapagipe Peninsula.
 At Bonfim Church you have the opportunity to see the baroque style, the special character inside the church and the side wings with the many votive offerings.
 Follow the suburbs to Mercado Modelo.
 This market is definitely worth seeing, and there is probably nothing that can not be bought.
 It is also very good to haggle with traders, yes, it is even paramount.
 Duration: 9am to noon or 2pm to 5pm

 Evening in the old town (Pelourinho) with nightlife and folklore show